Challenges in IBD Research

 2018 Challenges in IBD Research

 In 2017, the Foundation redefined its priority focus areas, based on strategic meetings with scientists from academia, industry, leaders from other research foundations and members of the Foundation's National Scientific Advisory Committee (NSAC).
-The five focus areas that were identified are: precision medicine, clinical research, preclinical human IBD mechanisms, novel technologies and environmental triggers.
+The five focus areas that were identified, which include pediatric and adult unmet needs, are: precision medicine, clinical research, preclinical human IBD mechanisms, novel technologies and environmental triggers.

 The Foundation recruited and convened up to 100 scientists, pediatric and adult gastroenterologists, surgeons, bioengineers, industry partners, and patients and caregivers and formed five multidisciplinary workgroups to begin to work together on the next iteration of Challenges in IBD Research.
 The workgroup reviewed the 2013 Challenges document to assess progress made and identified current challenges, within the five main focus areas of IBD research, that need to be addressed to more quickly advance towards improved therapeutics and diagnostics.
 The workgroup discussions started in early 2017 and within a year, through teleconferences and in-person meetings, authored by multiple contributors, a manuscript describing the top priority unmet needs and the cutting edge approaches for bridging these gaps was generated, proposing a new research continuum for accelerating research towards novel diagnostics and interventions.